NaViAr7Style/calculator-project/README.md

 This is a Project to learn Git
-Try out some of the basic commants
+Try out some of the basic commands